-A necklace featuring a 163.41-carat diamond fetched $33.7 million at Christie’s Geneva sale on Tuesday, setting a record price for a D-color, flawless stone sold at auction, Christie’s said.
+‘A necklace featuring a 163.41-carat diamond was sold for $33.7 million at Christie’s Geneva sale on Tuesday.
+That set a record price for a D-color, flawless stone sold at auction, Christie’s said.

-Swiss-based jeweler de Grisogono designed and manufactured the necklace, having bought the 404.20-carat rough from the Lulo mine in Angola for $16 million.
+“Swiss-based jeweler de Grisogono designed and manufactured the necklace, having bought the 404.20-carat rough from the Lulo mine in Angola for $16 million.
 The project was carried out in partnership with Dubai-based diamond manufacturer Nemesis International.